 Confession time: I never tried eggplant until I lived in Italy.
 And even then, I was majorly skeptical.
-It was basically unavoidable, as the purple veggie was bountiful in my Tuscan town, and it was a large part of several meals we were served.
+It was basically unavoidable, as the purple veggie was bountiful in my Tuscan town, and it was a part of many meals we were served.
 And then I was surprised that I liked it.

 However, since the summer of 2006, I have enjoyed experimenting with eggplant, and this recipe is no different.
 And like most of the recipes featured here, it was created after I just had to have it and the world might end if I didn’t.
 Because, clearly, that’s how I roll.